-- 41. All students are responsible for: - a) ensuring that their behaviour and conduct always reflect the standards of the Institute's Student Code of Conduct; - b) not taking unfavourable action against a person that has reported alleged discrimination; and - c) reporting instances of discrimination or victimisation promptly. - 42.
-All staff are responsible for: - a) complying with anti-discrimination and equal opportunity laws at all times in the course of their duties, including the obligation not to discriminate, harass or victimise any person; - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Staff Code of Conduct; - c) not taking unfavourable action against a person that has reported alleged discrimination; and - d) reporting instances of discrimination or victimisation to the CEO promptly or supporting students who wish to make a complaint. - 43.
-The CEO is responsible for: - a) managing complaints under this Policy that are reported directly to them; - b) implementing the strategies for Discrimination, Harassment and Victimisation Prevention in this Procedure; and - c) reporting on the implementation of all strategies for equity and diversity to the Governing Council on a yearly basis. - 44.
-The Student Services Manager is responsible for: - a) collecting, de-identifying as appropriate, and reporting data on the characteristics and mix of prospective and commencing students; - b) implementing the strategies for Admission; - c) reporting to the CEO on the implementation of strategies, including on any non-compliance, complaints or dispute, at the end of each teaching session; - 45.
-Course Coordinators are responsible for: - a) implementing the strategies for Participation and Course Design; and
+- 41. All students are responsible for: - a) ensuring that their behaviour and conduct always reflect the standards of the Institute's Student Code of Conduct - b) engaging with the Institute's diversity and equity initiatives, including attending orientation sessions and providing feedback on their experiences related to equity and diversity. - c) not taking unfavourable action against a person who has reported alleged discrimination - d) reporting instances of discrimination or victimisation promptly. - 42.
+All staff are responsible for: - a) complying with anti-discrimination and equal opportunity laws at all times in the course of their duties, including the obligation not to discriminate, harass or victimise any person - b) ensuring that their behaviour and conduct always reflect the standards of the Institute's Staff Code of Conduct - participating in ongoing professional development to stay informed about antidiscrimination laws, cultural competency, and strategies for supporting diverse student populations. - d) identifying and addressing potential barriers to participation for students, offering support and making reasonable adjustments where necessary to ensure equitable access to education. - e) not taking unfavourable action against a person who has reported alleged discrimination - f) reporting instances of discrimination or victimisation to the CEO promptly or supporting students who wish to make a complaint. - 43.
+Student Administration Officers are responsible for: - a) implementing the strategies for Support Services - b) reporting to the CEO on the implementation of strategies, and any observable trends, at the end of each teaching session. - 44.
+Course Coordinators are responsible for: - a) implementing the strategies for Participation and Course Design - b) adjusting teaching methods and course delivery to accommodate the varying needs of students, including providing alternative formats and additional support where necessary.